AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 1. To retain the current Data Archive configuration, select **Save**.

-## Create a PI Mapping
+## Create a PI mapping

-PI Mappings enable access to data stored on a PI Data Archive by service accounts assigned to a PI identity.
-PI Mappings can be created for a PI identity, user, or group.
+PI mappings enable access to data stored on a PI Data Archive by service accounts assigned to a PI identity.
+PI mappings can be created for a PI identity, user, or group.
 Accounts assigned to a PI identity can read and transfer PI point data to AVEVA Data Hub.
 For more information, see ["What are PI identities and mappings?"](https://docs.osisoft.com/bundle/pi-server/page/what-are-pi-identities-and-mappings_new.html).
-You can also edit Mappings with the utility.
+You can also edit mappings with the utility.

-**Note:** The user account used to launch the utility must have permissions to create Mappings.
+**Note:** The user account used to launch the utility must have permissions to create mappings.

-To create a PI Mapping:
+To create a PI mapping:

 1. Open the PI to Data Hub Agent Configuration Utility.